REMOTE LEARNING- a message from the teachers...

 - Two children per week will get awards- one for the practising the virtues, the other for excellence and effort

-We will set activities for ‘Fun Fridays’ that are slightly different- oriented towards doing something for another family member or someone in the house- writing a poem for them or tackling a maths puzzle with them or saying a prayer together
+- We will set activities that are slightly different- oriented towards doing something for another family member or someone in the house- writing a poem for them or tackling a maths puzzle with them or saying a prayer together

-4. We will structure the learning so that it does not require specialist input or equipment that parents may not have-
+4. We will structure the learning to build subject knowledge and skill which will not require specialist input or equipment that parents may not have.

-- We will ask children to practise what they already know
+- We will ask the children to practise what they already know

 - We will set reading, practising basic number work and writing skills four times a week.